neelmitra/avsmqtt/instructions/lab2.md

     set_cbl_mode 1

+    setup Condensate "!Dev1ces+Are+Com1ng!"

+    ```

+    This will restart your device , please connect back to the device using seral command and run the below.

+    ```
       enable_usb_log
       logs
     ```

-    <span style="color:orange">Please power recycle the device.
-If the session exits for some reason , please connect to the serial terminal again.</span>
+    <span style="color:orange">If the session exits for some reason anywhere, please connect to the serial terminal again.</span>

     You will get the User code and the URL from the console :